study-ORCATech-cloud/learn-and-earn-fork/docs/technical-operational/seo-optimization.md

 ## Conclusion

-The ORCATech Learning Platform has a solid SEO foundation with React Helmet implementation, semantic HTML structure, and mobile-first design.
+The LabDojo Learning Platform has a solid SEO foundation with React Helmet implementation, semantic HTML structure, and mobile-first design.
 Focus on:

 1. **Content Expansion**: Regular blog content and course updates
 2. **Technical Optimization**: Monitor Core Web Vitals and fix issues promptly